seoninja13/lead-gen-handyman/handyman-v2/tracking-progress.md

    - Created comprehensive integration examples
    - Added troubleshooting guide and best practices
    - Created detailed documentation in supabase-mcp-server.md
+   - **Note:** The primary table used for Supabase CRUD testing is `test-delete`.
+The implementation handles potential hyphens in table names.

 ### To Do
 1. Enhance Perplexity MCP Server